Did Shahid Kapoor REFUSE Karan Johar's Offer To Star In Hindi Remake Of 'Dear Comrade'?

 The Guessing Game Continues

 Recently, there were reports about Ishaan Khatter and Janhvi Kapoor being approached for the film.
 However, Karan rubbished the rumours by tweeting, "All the best and big success to the team of #DearComradeOnJuly26th!
 Also a CLARIFICATION!
 No lead actors have been considered or approached for the film as yet!
-The planning for this lovely film is underway!"
+The planning for this lovely film is underway!" (sic)

 Karan Johar Paid A Whopping Amount For The Remake Rights

 Meanwhile, there's a buzz that the filmmaker paid a whopping Rs 6 crore to obtain the Hindi remake rights of 'Dear Comrade'.
 The Vijay Deverakonda-Rashmika Mandanna starrer failed to meet the audience's expectations.
-Soon, there were strong whispers that Kjo might shelve the remake.
+Soon, there were strong whispers that KJo might shelve the remake.
 But the latest reports suggest that the film is very much on track.

 When Shahid Kapoor Felt DISRESPECTED As An Actor!